fhiso/legacy-format/dates.md

 containing such *dates* is likely to have many other miscalendared *dates* but which are *well-formed* in the Gregorian *calendar* and so go undetected.
-Flagging those with *dual years* with `@#DUNKNOWN@` will hopefully bring this to the researcher's attention.
+Flagging those with *dual years* with `@#DUNKNOWN@` will hopefully bring this to the researcher's attention, with the result that all the miscalendared *dates* are fixed.

 Every *calendar year* in the Gregorian *calendar* consists of 12 *calendar months*.
-Their *month names* are given in the table below in order of their occurence in the *calendar year*.
+Their *month names* are given in the table below in order of their occurrence in the *calendar year*.
 The table also gives the usual form of their name in English, and the number of *calendar days* in each month.
 The *calendar days* in each *calendar month* are numbered sequentially starting with 1.